Got no choice: Australian firms use legal clause to back out of M&A amid virus

 “Companies invoking the Material Adverse Change clauses to call off deals is a question of when not if,” said Nandakumar Ponniya, Asia Pacific head of Baker McKenzie’s international arbitration practice.

-On Thursday fund manager Centuria Capital Group said it had withdrawn its A$174.8 million ($103.15 million) offer to buy New Zealand property fund Augusta Capital, terminating a takeover agreed in January and for which it had raised A$80 million.
+On Thursday fund manager Centuria Capital Group (CNI.AX) said it had withdrawn its A$174.8 million ($103.15 million) offer to buy New Zealand property fund Augusta Capital (AUG.NZ), terminating a takeover agreed in January and for which it had raised A$80 million.
 The deal was due to close on March 31.

 The deal’s documentation included an MAC clause with specific provisions that protected the bidder if financial markets deteriorated, Chief Executive John McBain told Reuters.